Petre-Gabriel/greenlight/docs.md

 `gl-for` is a key directive because it's widely used across all web applications.
 It needs to be fast and reliable.

 GreenLight implements a variant of the Alpine.JS `x-for` that only re-renders new elements from the Array.
-Also, every element has an assigned key that tracks wether is should change or not.
+Also, every element has an assigned key that tracks whether it should change or not.

 # gl-template